anna-filou/anna-filou.github.io/now.md

 ## 📚 Reading
-- **Lifespan: Why We Age and Why We Don't Have To** by David A. Sinclair PhD, Matthew D. LaPlant

-    Note: I'm young but I don't want to die 🙃
+- **Lifespan: Why We Age and Why We Don't Have To** by David A. Sinclair PhD, Matthew D. LaPlant **Note:** I'm young but I don't want to die 🙃

 ### ✅ Recently Finished
 - **It** by Stephen King

-    Opinion: very nice story + I feel like I got some insights into humanity's nature, BUT there a lot of unnecessary details, the book could have been 400 pages long instead of 1000.
+    **Opinion:** very nice story + I feel like I got some insights into humanity's nature, BUT there are a LOT of unnecessary details, the book could have been 400 pages long instead of 1000.

 ---